 Our new fleet of fibreglass Seaward Tyee kayaks can comfortably fit a wide range of people; Tyees are relatively spacious single kayaks.
 Two of our Tyees are high-volume models, making them even roomier for long-legged people.
 Before registering on a trip, it is recommended that particularly large people try out a high-volume Seaward Tyee (with a standard-sized cockpit) to ensure that the kayak will fit them.
 An individual may reserve one of our high-volume Tyees; please contact Gord for details.

-Very tall people with long legs and large feet are urged to carefully consider their kayaking footwear options: Booties with thin, flexible soles will enhance your ability to use the rudder pedals.
+Very tall people with long legs and large feet are encouraged to carefully consider their kayaking footwear options: Booties with thin, flexible soles will enhance your ability to use the rudder pedals.
 Kayaking footwear with thick, inflexible soles or with thick padding on heels and toes can make kayaking uncomfortable for very tall people with long legs and large feet.

 Smaller people may consider the option of bringing "volleyball-style" knee pads, as those with shorter legs may find thick kneepads help them to fit into the kayak more comfortably and securely.

 Can I just rent your kayaks?